Legal system of ancient Tamilakam

-The legal systems of ancient Tamilakam were instituted by the State.
+The legal systems of ancient Tamilakam were instituted by the state.
 It was governed by the Tamil principles of: Aram, Maram, Pazhi, and Nan.
 If a monarch failed in the act of aram, it would then bring eternal blame (pali) from their own subjects.
-If, on the other hand, they failed in the act of muram, it would be shame (nan) to them.
+If, on the other hand, they failed in the act of maram, it would be shame (nan) to them.

 There were Aramkuru Avaiams in the capital cities of the Chera, the Chola and the Pandyas.

 The monarch

-The King was the final court of appeal.
+The king was the final court of appeal.
 A Pandya king mentions that he should be put into the boiling water for having appointed an unscrupulous person as judge in his court of justice.
 From this statement of the king it is possible to infer that the kings used to appoint Judges.
 It is said that a certain King transacted justice even while in a bath.

 Virtue and Valour

 Although Aram is normally translated as virtue and equated to the Sanskrit Dharma, and because of the interaction between them it has been impossible to draw a distinction between them.
 Aram co-existed with another concept of Maram; ara is used with reference to virtue, justice, actions taken with due consideration of context and custom; maram, on the other hand, is used to denote valour, courage, wrath, hatred, killing and strength.
 Hence, it was quite different from the concept Dharma.
 Maram got degenerated in its usage in course of time from valour into a vice.

 As such the distinction in Aram and Maram was a part of a dynamic system.
 It may be compared to the distinction between martial virtues and philosophical virtues in China.